panven-ops/Game-Event-Managment-and-Participation/README.md

 # Game Event Managment and Participation

-A fullstack giveaway event managment platform.
+A fullstack giveaway event managment platform, which was built for a gaming community.
 Admins schedule and activate an event, participants upload screenshots and a winner is selected either automatically or manually.

 ![Admin Dashboard](screenshots/admin_dashboard.png)
 ![Public Page - Active Event](screenshots/active_event_public_page.png)